an-pham-hoai/anpham-simcel/README.md

 ### Access the Application
 - The frontend will typically run at `http://localhost:4200`.
 - The backend API will typically be accessible at `http://localhost:3000`.

+### Logins
+There are 2 mock users that can be used to login: admin/go user/me